ConnerSanders/CapstoneStarterRepo/README.md

 The [Conceptual Design and Planning](/Reports/Conceptual%20Design/Conceptual_DesignV2.pdf) report provides all specifications and constraints the project must follow.
 This includes standards and regulations that must be followed.

-The [Experimentation](/Reports/Experimentation/Experimentation.md) report shows [finish later]
+The [Experimentation](/Reports/Experimentation/Experimentation.md) report shows the experimentation done by the team to verify the project's constraints and measures of success.

-The [Poster](/Reports/Poster) is [finish later]
+The [Poster](/Reports/Poster) is a visual summary of the project that is presented at the Senior Design Expo.

-The [Final Report](/Reports/Final%20Report) includes [finish later]
+The [Final Presentation](/Reports/Final%20Presentation/Final%20Presentation.pdf) includes the final report/presentation done by the team to summarize the project's progress.

-The [Lessons Learned]([/Reports/Lessons%20Learned/Lessons%20Learned.md]) files show all lessons learned throughout the process.
+The [Lessons Learned](/Reports/Lessons%20Learned/Lessons%20Learned.md) files show all lessons learned throughout the process.
 It includes lessons in team communication, project management, and technical knowledge.

 ### [Documentation](/Documentation)